Bank of England leaves policy on hold as economy steadies

 Thursday's decision was the first for new rate-setter Ian McCafferty, who joins the nine-member Monetary Policy Committee from the Confederation of British Industry.

-When the Bank launched the current round of gilt purchases in July, chief economist Spencer Dale and external MPC member Ben Broadbent voted against the extension.
+When the BoE launched the current round of gilt purchases in July, chief economist Spencer Dale and external MPC member Ben Broadbent voted against the extension.

 They did not think the inflation outlook had improved enough, and thought other steps to get credit flowing such as the bank's recently started Funding for Lending Scheme could be sufficient.